-UNIT 4 TENDONS AND LIGAMENTS
+UNIT FOUR TENDONS AND LIGAMENTS CONTENTS

-- 1.0 Introduction
+1.0 Introduction

-- 2.0 Objectives
+2.0 Objectives

-- 3.0 Main Content
+3.0 Main Content

-- 3.1 Ligaments
+3.1 Ligaments

-- 3.2 Tendons
+3.2 Tendons

-- 3.3 Clinical Correlates
+3.3 Clinical correlates

-- 4.0 Conclusion
+4.0 Conclusion

-- 5.0 Summary
+5.0 Summary

-- 6.0 Tutor-Marked Assignments
+6.0 Tutor Marked Assignments

-- 7.0 References/Further Reading
+6.1 Activity

+6.2 Tutor Marked Tests

+7.0 References and other resources

 Mannequins are rigid, expressionless, immobile recreations of the human form.
 They cannot walk or talk.
 One of the major characteristics of living human beings is our ability to move about.
 Without muscles, humans would be little more than mannequins.
 We would not be able to hold this book or turn its pages.
 We would not be able to blink, so our eyes would dry out.
 None of these inconveniences would bother us for long because we would not be able to breathe, either.
 We use our skeletal muscles all the time.
-Skeletal muscles are attached to bones by tendons while ligaments are fibrous tissues that connect bones to other bones.
+Skeletal muscles are attached to bones by tendons while Ligaments are fibrous tissues that connect bones to other bones.

-- describe the anatomy of the ligaments and tendons - name the types of ligaments found in the parts of the body.
+At the end of this unit, you should be able to: i.
+Describe the anatomy of the ligaments and tendons ii.
+Name the types of ligaments found in the parts of the body.